U.S. judge rejects Blue Origin challenge to NASA's pick of SpaceX moon lander

 Nov 4 (Reuters) - A federal judge on Thursday rejected a lawsuit by Jeff Bezos' space company Blue Origin against the U.S. government over NASA's decision to award a $2.9 billion lunar lander contract to rival billionaire Elon Musk's SpaceX.

 Judge Richard Hertling of the U.S. Court of Federal Claims in Washington granted the government's motion to dismiss the suit filed on Aug.
-16. The judge's opinion explaining his reasoning was sealed, as were many other documents in the case, pending a meeting this month on proposed redactions.
+16. The judge's opinion explaining his reasoning was sealed, as were many other documents in the case, pending a meeting of the parties later this month on proposed redactions.

-Blue Origin, created by Amazon.com Inc AMZN.O founder Bezos, expressed disappointment.
-"Not the decision we wanted, but we respect the court’s judgment, and wish full success for NASA and SpaceX on the contract," Bezos wrote on Twitter.
+Blue Origin, created by Amazon.com Inc AMZN.O founder Bezos, has said its lawsuit was "an attempt to remedy the flaws in the acquisition process found in NASA's Human Landing System."

-NASA said on Thursday "it will resume work with SpaceX" on the lunar lander contract "as soon as possible."
-The space agency added it "continues working with multiple American companies to bolster competition and commercial readiness for crewed transportation to the lunar surface."
+Responding to the judge's decision, a Blue Origin spokesperson said the issues the company raised in the lawsuit still must be addressed, and cited its other ongoing work with the U.S. space agency.

+"We are fully engaged with NASA to mature sustainable lander designs, conduct a wide variety of technology risk reductions, and provide Commercial Lunar Payload Services," the spokesman said in a statement.

+Blue Origin did not immediately respond to a question on whether it would appeal the ruling.

-NASA halted work on the lunar lander contract through Nov.
-1, part of an agreement among the parties to expedite the litigation schedule, which culminated in Thursday's ruling.
+A few days after the suit was filed, NASA halted work on the lunar lander contract through Nov.
+1. NASA said the pause was part of an agreement among the parties to expedite the litigation schedule, which culminated in Thursday's ruling.

 The U.S. Government Accountability Office (GAO) in July sided with the NASA over its decision to pick a single lunar lander provider, rejecting Blue Origin's protest.

-SpaceX, headed by Tesla Inc TSLA.O Chief Executive Musk, joined the proceedings as an intervener shortly after the lawsuit was filed.
+Although the Blue Origin complaint was directed at the U.S. government, SpaceX, headed by Tesla Inc's TSLA.O CEO Musk, joined the proceedings as an intervener defendant shortly after the suit was filed.

 NASA had sought proposals for a spacecraft that would carry astronauts to the lunar surface under its Artemis program to return humans to the moon for the first time since 1972.